rvjc/free-mandelbrot/README.md

 full of exotic shapes known as fractals.
 The similarities with our own world are uncanny.
 Bugs, sea-horses and plants are only the tip of the iceberg.
-If your computer was powerful enough, you could obtain infinite detail and make facinating new discoveries.
+If your computer was powerful enough, you could uncover enough detail to make facinating new discoveries.
 All of this from an innocuous little equation!

 So who said math was boring?
 Which brings me to the whole point